goeiebook/creativelab/narrative.md

 That specific functionality was already present in the application, as `all.deleteAll()`.
 But when code can be stored in a function it's a step toward proceedural generation.

-But page must be reloaded in order to view changes.
+The page must be reloaded in order to view changes.
 Reloading a page destroys the javascript context.
-Therefore the functions would need to be re-entered on every reload.
+Therefore the functions needed to be re-entered on every reload.
 So it was just another copy-paste routine, but in a slightly different domain.
 Looking for a solution turned up: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!

 ![the snippets panel][snippets]

 Now we're talking.
 Right-click &larr; Run.
 That's fun.
 I went wild, like a bull in a china shop, ignoring DRY and other rules of thumb.
 The code created arrays of shapes and colors.
 What did those handleIn/handleOut parameters do?
 Whatever it did, the result was interesting.
 Excessive and messy.
-But I was proud of it.
+I was proud of it.

 ![what a mess][mess]

 It seemed worthy of submission.
 I clicked the button, signed the "Cover Letter", and waited for the request to complete.
 The request took a long time, then returned an empty error response.
 Tried again.
-Same failure returned.
+Failure again.
 [500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
 So the animation worked locally, but was trapped there.
 Unshareable.
 I must have discovered another "Break It" feature!
 I tweet to the #creativelab5 people; expecting another 1000% increase in profile views.

 ![what a mess][500error]